 Hiking & Safety Tips

-• Prepare for the possibility of wildlife encounters.
+- Prepare for the possibility of wildlife encounters.
 There are almost no grizzly bears on Vancouver Island, but black bears are still common.
 Bear bells are proven to be an ineffective bear deterrent, and are even actively discouraged by Parks Canada.
 The best way to let bears know you’re around is simply to use your voice.
 Make sure to keep a respectful distance from wildlife and never feed the animals.
 It may seem kind but it doesn’t just kill wildlife and put people in danger, it’s also in many cases illegal.

-• Research current trail conditions and make sure you are well-informed about the route before you leave, and assess if it is within your capability.
+- Research current trail conditions and make sure you are well-informed about the route before you leave, and assess if it is within your capability.
 Be aware of what time it gets dark and check the weather forecast.
 Make sure to tell someone where you’re going and when you expect to return.
 Every year as more and more people try hiking for the first time, the number of rescues goes up.
 Being prepared is the best defense.

-• Pack everything you need for a successful hike, including enough water and energy-rich snacks.
+- Pack everything you need for a successful hike, including enough water and energy-rich snacks.
 Remember to pack out everything you pack in though – don’t expect to find a convenient garbage can halfway up the trail.
 Bring appropriate layers (remember you’ll warm up once you start hiking) and sun protection.
 Hiking poles may be helpful but are not required.
 In addition to not leaving any garbage on the trail yourself, I highly recommend bringing a garbage bag and collecting any trash that you do see on the trail.
-You’re guaranteed to make the hike up Mt Tzouhalem a more enjoyable experience for the next person.
+You’re guaranteed to make the hike up Mount Tzouhalem a more enjoyable experience for the next person.

-One of the reasons that Mt Tzouhalem hike is so popular is that the trailhead is located fifteen minutes from Duncan and halfway up the mountain – meaning a lot of the elevation has already been gained by car.
+One of the reasons that Mount Tzouhalem hike is so popular is that the trailhead is located fifteen minutes from Duncan and halfway up the mountain – meaning a lot of the elevation has already been gained by car.
 From Highway 1 going through Duncan, turn east onto Trunk road at the large intersection with all the gas stations.
 Drive straight for 2.3 km, passing by the 7-11, eventually reaching a roundabout where you turn left onto Maple Bay Road.
 Continue for a few minutes before turning right onto Kingsview Road.
 Take the third right onto Chippewa Road and keep left to turn onto Kaspa Road.
-Follow Kaspa Road to its end to reach the Mt Tzouhalem parking lot.
+Follow Kaspa Road to its end to reach the Mount Tzouhalem parking lot.

 Click here to open the exact trailhead location in Google Maps.

-Hiking to Mt Tzouhalem Viewpoint
+Hiking to Mount Tzouhalem Viewpoint

 After a minute or two the road curves away to the right.
 Continue straight past the yellow gate.
 From here the trail continues on for about ten minutes, occasionally intersected by much smaller bike trails.